 1. Base

-The required capabilities specified in this clause serve as the base for options specified in clause Options and extensions specified in clause Registered Extensions (Normative).
+The requirements specified in this section (Clause 1) serve as the base for the core, for options specified in clause Options and extensions specified in clause Registered Extensions (Normative).
 All gpkg_* tables and views and all tiles user data tables specified in this standard SHALL have only the specified columns and table constraints.
 Any features user data tables MAY have columns in addition to those specified.
 All specified table, view, column, trigger, and constraint name values SHALL be lowercase.

 1.1.
 Core

-The mandatory core capabilities defined in sub clauses and requirement statements of this clause SHALL be implemented by every GeoPackage and GeoPackage SQLite Configuration.
+The equirement in this Section 1.1 (this clause) SHALL be implemented by every GeoPackage and GeoPackage SQLite Configuration.
+They define a core GeoPackage.

 1.1.1.
 SQLite Container